fluencelabs/registry/example/README.md

     Successfully initialized Fluence project template at <your-path-to-registry-repo>/example
     ```

+3. Install dependencies:

+    ```bash
+    npm i
+    ```

-3. You can use [VSCode with Aqua extension](https://marketplace.visualstudio.com/items?itemName=FluenceLabs.aqua) for syntax highlighting  and better developer experience.
+4. You can use [VSCode with Aqua extension](https://marketplace.visualstudio.com/items?itemName=FluenceLabs.aqua) for syntax highlighting  and better developer experience.

 ## Add echo service in Rust

-0. If you have **Apple Silicon** you should install cargo manually, or you can ignore this step otherwise:
+0. If you have **Apple Silicon** you should install `marine` manually, or you can ignore this step otherwise:

     ```bash
     # for m1:
-    cargo install marine --version '0.12.1' --root ~/.fluence/cargo
+    cargo install marine --root ~/.fluence/cargo
     ```

 1. Add echo service: